Much of U.S. Southwest left parched after monsoon season

 The upcoming winter likely won’t make up for the precipitation deficit with an expected La Nina weather pattern that typically means drier conditions in the Southwest

-“People certainly are asking the question, ‘is this what it is going to be like?’ ” said meteorologist Dan LeBlanc in Flagstaff.
+“People certainly are asking the question, ‘Is this what it is going to be like?’ ” said meteorologist Dan LeBlanc in Flagstaff.
 But, as the saying goes, “there’s no such thing as a sure thing,” he said.